CHAPTER ONE

 He slashed at her with extended claws.
 Harper pivoted hard, boots scraping against gritty concrete as she let momentum carry her past the arc of his swing.
 Adrenaline snapped everything into sharp focus.
 Every sound.
 Every shift of his weight.
 Every ripple of his coat.

-Something inside her cracked.
+Something inside her shifted.

-She saw his next move before he made it, shoulder tightening, hand angling, weight shifting forward like she’d already watched this play out.
+She saw his next move before he made it, shoulder tightening, hand angling, weight shifting forward, as if she had already watched this play out.
+Harper stepped into the opening that shouldn’t have existed and drove her blade across his ribs.
+The pulse flared the moment it struck.

 Fear.

-“What—what the fuck are you?” he choked.
+“What the fuck are you?” he choked.

-Harper twisted aside, let him overextend, then turned with him, pulse blade driving between his ribs and straight into his heart.
+He lunged again, desperate, telegraphing his movement as if he had suddenly forgotten how to fight.
+Harper twisted aside, let him overextend, then moved with him, driving her pulse blade between his ribs and straight into his heart.

-Harper stayed where she was, breathing hard.
-Her hands trembled around the hilt.
-Whatever had surged through her hadn’t faded.
-It pressed against her skin, hot and alive, like a door behind her ribs had been kicked open and left that way.
+Harper stayed where she was, breathing hard, hands trembling around the hilt.
+Whatever had surged through her pressed against her skin, hot and alive, like a door behind her ribs had been kicked open and left ajar.
+Slowly, she forced her fingers to loosen.
+The blade dimmed and retracted with a fading hum.

 Harper let out a slow breath and reached for her radio, forcing her voice steady.
+“Rayne to dispatch.
+I’ve located the missing girl.
+She’s unconscious but breathing.
+Send medics to the service alley behind Vesper.”

 “Copy, Rayne.
 Medics en route.
 Status of the hostile?”